Financial-Times/nori/README.md

 npm install -g nori
 ```

 `nori` can run operations via the interactive prompt, or directly on the command line.
 Operations **output** a particular type of data, and some operations have one or more **inputs**, which are types of data that must be gathered before you can run the operation.
 The interactive prompt will only enable the operations you have the data for so far.
-When running from the command line, you can pass this data around by piping the commands, or by using a [**State File**](#state-file).
+When running from the command line, you can pass this data around by [**Piping**](#piping) the operations, or by using a [**State File**](#state-file).

 Run `nori` with the name of the operation, and any arguments it requires as double-dashed command line arguments (`nori` understands `--kebab-case` arguments and transforms them to `camelCase`).
 If you're running in an interactive shell, `nori` will prompt for any missing arguments.